heyrocker/middleman-with-md-submodule-example/content-style-guide/02_about_drupal/01-web-elements.html.md

 Alt text is a way to label images, and it's especially important for people who can’t see the images on our website.
 Alt text should describe the image in a brief sentence or two.

-For more on how and why we use alt text, read the [Accessibility](/12-writing-for-accessibility.html) section.
+For more on how and why we use alt text, read the [Writing For Accessibility](../01_writing_for_evergreen/05-writing-for-accessibility.html) section.

 ### Headings and subheadings